bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

-The API also always carries a **context** variable which is part of every function call between the Bareos core and python, so that every function being called from the core has an context which needs to be given back to every call that goes into the core.
+The API also always carries a **context** variable which is part of every function call between the Bareos core and Python, so that every function being called from the core has an context which needs to be given back to every call that goes into the core.